HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 -
 **for statement** Provides a mechanism that allows code to be executed repeatedly.
 **forward declaration** Declartion of an identifier that have not yet been given a complete definition.
+**function** Named sequence of statements that can be invoked with given arguments and might return a value.
+**function body** Block of code that defines a given function.
+**function name** Name that is used to identify and call a given function.
 **functor** Class that acts like a function by overloading the function call operator.
 G
 -